Iridium-IO/SiriShortcuts/UnlockPC/readme.md

 </details>

 With some luck, your PC should lock, then flicker and take you straight back to your desktop.

-* When you log back in (either automatically or manually if it failed), you **shouldn't** see a Powershell window and an error message saying RDP was disconnected.
-If you don't see these, it means everything is technically working.
+* If it worked perfectly, you can set up the phone shortcuts now.
-* If you *do* see a Powershell Window/error message, it means the second task didn't work properly.
-Have a look in the troubleshooting section.
+* If it did something, but didn't take you back to the desktop as it should have:

-If it worked perfectly, you can set up the phone shortcuts now.
+  * If you logged in and saw a command prompt window or an error messagebox, it means the second task didn't work properly.
+Check the troubleshooting section below
-If it did something, but didn't take you back to the desktop as it should have, restart your computer and test it again
+  * If you *don't* see a command prompt window/error message box, it means everything *technically* worked fine.
+Restart your computer and try again.

 # Setting up iPhone Shortcuts